plexswap/Plexswap-Docs/reference/tokenomics/waya-control-supply.md

 There's currently no hard cap on the supply of WAYA token, making it an inflationary token.

-Community members often point to this as a cause for concern, and while the chefs certainly understand the wish for a hard cap, there's a big reason we don't expect to set one in the near future:
+Community members often point to this as a cause for concern, and while the farmers certainly understand the wish for a hard cap, there's a big reason we don't expect to set one in the near future:

 > WAYA's primary function is to incentivize providing liquidity to the exchange. _Without block rewards, there would be much less incentive to provide liquidity (LP fees etc. would remain)._